shounoop/spring-boot-3-codebase/README.md

 ## Overview
 This repository provides a robust starting point for Spring Boot 3 projects, including multi-database support, advanced transaction management, real-time capabilities, and best practices for modern Java development.

-## Features
+## Implemented Features
-- Multi-database configuration and multiple transaction managers
+- Multi-database configuration and multiple transaction managers (support for connecting and managing more than one database, handling transactions across multiple databases)
 - Real-time integration with Firebase
 - Base entity, base controller, base service, and common mapper for code reusability
 - Spring Data JPA for data access